jgogstad/burrito-book-addendum/README.md

 val veryPrettyElephant: PrettyPrint[Elephant] = a => "-=- An elephant named ${a.name} -=-"
 ```

-_Coherence_ refers to the situation when
+_Coherence_ refers to a situation when

 > … every different valid typing derivation for a program leads to a resulting program that has the same dynamic semantics.
 >